10 Easy + Healthy School Lunch Ideas (no sandwiches!)

-These 10 Easy + Healthy School Lunch Ideas for Warm Weather are our go-to school lunches that my kids love.
+These 10 Easy + Healthy School Lunch Ideas are our go-to school lunches that my kids absolutely love.
 Full of bright, colorful and healthy foods, these lunches are packed with taste as well as nutrients to keep your kids healthy and full all day long!

 10 Easy + Healthy School Lunch Ideas

-School has started!
-And whether your kiddo is in preschool or 3rd grade, making lunches is now part of your daily life.
+School has started (or about to start), and whether your kiddo is in preschool or 3rd grade, making lunches is now part of your daily life.